 Whether you’ve expecting visitors or are simply tired of spending your whole weekend cleaning, here are our top tips to clean your entire home in under an hour.

-Don’t get us wrong, it’s not easy but with a concentrated effort and absolutely no distractions, you can get your whole house looking spick and span in no time.
+Don’t get us wrong – cleaning the house is hard work.
+But with a concentrated effort and absolutely no distractions, it is possible to get your whole house looking spick and span in no time.

-It’s much easier to clean a tidy home than a messy one so, if your home is still strewn with washing, toys and the detritus of a weekend of entertaining, your cleaning routine will take longer.
-Try to do little things during the week to keep things under control, then your hour of power will be just that.
+It’s much easier to clean a tidy home than a messy one so if your home is still strewn with washing, toys and the detritus of weekend entertaining, your cleaning routine will take longer.
+Try to do little things during the week to keep things under control, and then your hour of power will be just that.

 Pump up the volume